robmir22/VBA-challenge/README.md

 # VBA-challenge
-I saved my script with the export option in VBA (as VBA_Challenge.cls), it works for al ws including the Bonus challenge.
+Included .VBS file with code since i had originally saved my script with the export option in VBA (as VBA_Challenge.cls), it works for al ws including the Bonus challenge.

 --------------------------------------------------------------------------------------------------------------
 Sub ticker_ALLSHEETS()